-Connect with each child
+Connecting with each child

-Connect with each child.
-Acknowledge each child’s uniqueness.
-Appreciate your child’s uniqueness.
+Spend quality time with your child.
+Connect with each child to correct and train the child.
+Let your child talk about how his day was and take time to listen.
+Acknowledge and appreciate each child’s uniqueness.
 Encourage your child to talk to you about everything.
 Let him know he can talk to you about anything that you will listen attentively, calmly, counsel, rebuke with love and understanding, guide and direct.

-Be there for your child
+Being there for your child

-Express your love for your child
+Expressing love for your child

 Have dinner together.
 Use it to catch up on the day’s happenings.
 Make it positive and happy.
 Allow your child express himself herself, his her feelings and needs.
 Children these days are facing tremendous challenges due to advancement in technology, social media and all, they are bombarded with all sorts of negative media.
 Guide your child, build his her self-esteem through communicating your love to him or her.

 Do not apportion blame but decide on what should be done from now on in your relationship with your child.
-Do not try to make up for past mistakes by becoming overly permissive but set out in a new direction with your child.
+Do not try to make up for past mistakes by becoming overly permissive but set out in a new direction with the child.

-Teach your children to love God
+Teaching your child to love God